nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Items in square brackets `[...]` are optional. e.g `<n/NAME> [s/SCHOOL LOCATION]` can be used as `n/Subway t/UTOWN` or as `n/Subway` only.

-* Items with `…​` (i.e an elipsis) after them can be used multiple times including zero times. e.g. `[c/CATEGORY] …​` can be used as `c/Fastfood c/Western c/Fastfood`, or 0 times etc.
+* Items with `…​` (i.e an ellipsis) after them can be used multiple times including zero times. e.g. `[c/CATEGORY] …​` can be used as `c/Fastfood c/Western c/Fastfood`, or 0 times etc.
 e.g. `<KEYWORD> ...` means that there must be one keyword present in the command, and each keyword can take on any part of the entry as specified by the command (i.e. price, review etc.).
 See features for more understanding.